aqueryom/aqueryom/README.md

 # aqueryum
-produces queries in JPQL from criterias in JSON incoming from the front.
+helps to produce queries in JPQL by translating criterias in JSON incoming from the front-end into JPQL filters.
-A criteria comes with a front field name, an operator and a value most of the time.
+A criteria comes with a front field name, an operator and most of the time a value.
-The factory producing the corresponding query will use these components.
+The factory producing the corresponding filter will use these components.